 The results page contains a lot of information and can be overwhelming.
 First, check the top box.
-For popular topics, there may be a link to straight to a Library Subject Guide.
-Library Subject Guides are pages that librarians have put together containing links, information, and resources on a particular topic.
+For popular topics, there may be a link to a Library Subject Guide.
+Library Subject Guides are pages that librarians have put together containing links, introductory material, reference resources, and search strategies for a particular topic.

-The rest of this page breaks your search results down based on what type of resource they are.
-The top section contains links to journals, articles, and abstracts that use the keywords you searched.
+The rest of this page breaks your search results down based on the type of resource.
+The top section contains links to journals, articles, and abstracts that contain the keywords you searched.

 For this search, choose the phrase matches found in Academic Search Premier PLUS (Ebsco).